-All you need to enjoy the beauty of clematis is to provide them with a minimum of 6 hours of sun, well-drained soil, and proper support, such as a wall, fence, trellis, rocks, tall shrub or another vine.
+To help your clematis thrive, simply provide a minimum of 6 hours of sun, and well-drained soil.
+And because they need to climb, choose a proper support, such as a wall, fence, trellis or trellis netting, rocks, tall shrub or another vine.

-Once these requirements are met, they are happy planted in gardens or in containers.
-If planted in full sun, keep a heavy layer of mulch around the roots.
+Meet these simple requirements and they’ll be happy planted in gardens or containers.
+Keep an eye on the amount of sun you’re clematis is getting.
+If it’s in full sun, you’ll want to keep a heavy layer of mulch around the roots.

-If you are a first-time clematis grower, here are a couple of short videos that will take the guesswork out of planting.
+First-time clematis grower?
+Here are a couple of short videos that will take the guesswork out of planting.

 - Watering: For newly planted plants, keep the soil moist for the first few weeks.
-After that, watering only needs to be done during hot dry periods.
-Its better to do a deep soak rather than a few light waterings.
+After that, you’ll only need to water during hot dry periods.
+It’s better to do a deep soak rather than a few light waterings.

 - Fertilizing: Feed the plant with a fertilizer that’s rich in potassium.
 Look for a fertilizer that has an N-P-K ratio with the third number being the highest value.
-Feeding can be done each spring and fall.
+Fertilize each spring and fall.

-- Pest Control: Slugs are the main pest, and they can be kept away by putting down a slug barrier each spring.
+- Pest Control: Slugs are the main pest.
+Control them by putting down a slug barrier each spring.
 Sluggo® works very well.

 Once you’ve chosen which clematis is right for your growing conditions and bloom-time preferences, you’ll want to do some research to find the pruning method that fits your circumstances to ensure you get the maximum amount of blooms the next season.

-With the proper care, your clematis vine will provide you joy for many years!
+With the proper care, your clematis vine will bring you joy for many years.